-- an increase of penalty points in all categories (size of operation, history, negligence and gravity); - the decrease of the "good faith reduction" from 30% to10%, and the elimination of the addition of 10 points for failure to abate; - reduction of mine site history from a 24-month period to a 15-month period; - addition of a new history of repeated violations category; - the minimum penalty for regular assessment of \$112, the maximum penalty of \$60,000; - removal of the single penalty assessment; - removal of the excessive history for non-substantial and significant (Non-S&S) violations; - removal of the criteria for when to use special assessments; and - reduction of time to request a conference from 10 to 5 days.
+- an increase of penalty points in all categories (size of operation, history, negligence and gravity); - the decrease of the "good faith reduction" from 30% to10%, and the elimination of the addition of 10 points for failure to abate; - reduction of mine site history from a 24-month period to a 15-month period; - addition of a new history of repeated violations category; - the minimum penalty for regular assessment of \$112, the maximum penalty of \$60,000: - removal of the single penalty assessment; - removal of the excessive history for non-substantial and significant (S&S) violations; - · removal of the criteria for when to use special assessments; and - reduction of time to request a conference from 10 to 5 days.

 NSSGA believes that some of the rule's proposed changes could penalize the vast majority of the industry by diverting focus from assuring a safe workforce to penalty assessments or appeals due to the larger economic impact of contested citations, for the actions of a few.
 This leads to confrontation which does not improve safety.
-There are no established data to suggest that increased penalties will drive improved safety performance within the overall mining industry.
-NSSGA's concerns with MSHA's proposed rule, as well as answers to MSHA's inquiries, are outlined below.
+There are no established data to suggest that increased penalties will drive improved safety performance within the overall mining industry, to the contrary, in the UK the controlling agency, the HSE, increased penalties in an attempt to reduce workplace injuries to no avail.
+Only with the introduction of the collaborative "Hard Target Initiative" which sought to reduce workplace injuries did they see progress, a remarkable 50% reduction in 5 years following 10 years of stagnation and confrontation.